vinioliveiras/VanguardStopper/README.md

 # VanguardKiller
-Kill Vanguard Antichean when Valorant is not running
+Kill Vanguard Anticheat when Valorant is not running and start when Valorant is open

 1 - Extract files to some directory where you like